gourish252006/Induction-program/README.md

 # day 5 [6 August 2025]

-on this day there was  a lecture by Dr Parminder singh (dean- students welfare committee) he told us about various committees in college and various practices to ensure all round development of students. then there was an expert lecture by Mr manpreet singh who is a fitness coach and has  participated in national level bodybuilding competitions . he told us about fitness ,bodybuilding, it's difference and steps we can take to be fit and healthy . he also responded to various doubts of students about workout and diet.
+on this day there was  a lecture by Dr Parminder singh (dean- students welfare committee) he told us about various committees in college and various practices to ensure all round development of students. then there was an expert lecture by Mr manpreet singh who is a fitness coach and has  participated in national level bodybuilding competitions . he told us about fitness ,bodybuilding, it's difference and steps we can take to be fit and healthy . he also responded to various doubts of students about workout and diet. then there was a lecture by brigadier P.S.
+Cheema sir he told us about life in army value of discipline in life and importance of education.